viniul/delayAVF/README.md

 # Artifact For: DelayAVF: Calculating Architectural Vulnerability Factors for Delay Faults
-This is the artifact for DelayAVF: Calculating Architectural Vulnerability Factors for Delay Faults.
+This is the artifact for DelayAVF: Calculating Architectural Vulnerability Factors for Delay Faults, paper [here](https://people.csail.mit.edu/mengjia/data/2024.MICRO.DelayAVF.pdf).
 The artifact contains the SDF-injection framework, scripts to synthesize and analyze the Ibex core, and the source code for the benchmarks.
 A dockerfile to run the pipeline is included for convenience.
 Note the ibex submodule, so please run `git submodule init && git submodule update` initially.

 ## Contained  Code: